hickeyjohnson/uomi_application/README.md

-# UOMI
+# uomi

 "uomi" is an android application that tracks financial transactions between friends or groups of friends.
+The name is derived from the phrase "you owe me \[money\]".
 Created by Nathaniel Johnson &amp; Matthew Hickey for a Computer Engineering design project.

 ## Getting Started